microsoft/coyote/docs/_learn/core/non-determinism.md

 The trouble with non-determinism is that you must defend against all the ways in which the non-determinism unfolds at runtime.
 For example, no matter what scheduling happens between concurrent operations or when failures happen, our program must still work.
 This imposes a cognitive burden on our design and makes it harder to write correct code.
-Once the design and code is in place, even testing is hard because how do you get coverage of these non-deterministic activities?
+Once the design and code are in place, even testing is hard because how do you get coverage of these non-deterministic activities?
-Stress testing technique hope that with enough load on the system, the corner cases will get covered.
+Stress testing techniques hope that with enough load on the system, the corner cases will get covered.
 Coyote offers a more principled approach, namely [systematic testing](../core/systematic-testing) that has proven to be very effective in practice, and [widely adopted in Azure](../../case-studies/azure-batch-service).